Kyligence/Insight-for-Superset/Documents/introduction_en.rst

 for Superset provides following features that differentiate between itself and Superset.

-| 1.
-Integrated user permission with Kyligence or Kylin.
-With no
-additional user credential and permission needed in the BI front-end, users can simply log in with their Kyligence or Kylin user credentials.

-| 2.
-Sync Kyligence or Kylin Cube with one click.
+| Sync Kyligence or Kylin Cube with one click.
 With one click in
 Kyligence Insight for Superset, users can sync Kyligence or Kylin Cube immediately and start analyzing Cube instantly.

-| 3.
-Support querying on multiple table data model on Kyligence or Kylin
+| Support querying on multiple table data model on Kyligence or Kylin
 Cube.
 The User can analyze Cube with either star schema data model or snowflake schema data model.

-| 4.
-Deploy Superset with Docker.
+| Deploy Superset with Docker.
 Users may easily deploy, maintain and
 upgrade Kyligence Insight for Superset with Docker.

-| 5.
-Fine-tuned query syntax for Kyligence or Kylin query engine.
+| Fine-tuned query syntax for Kyligence or Kylin query engine.
 Query
 pattern is fine-tuned to work best on Kyligence or Kylin data engine.

 .. |image0| image:: ./images/Introduction_en/01.png
 .. |image1| image:: ./images/Introduction_en/02.png
 .. |image2| image:: ./images/Introduction_en/03.png
-.. |image3| image:: ./images/Introduction_en/04.jpg
+.. |image3| image:: ./images/Introduction_en/04.png